 3. Try a dog DNA testing kit

-For the most accurate guesstimate on what breed your dog is, the best way out of all three of these that gives you close to completely certainty is to pay for a dog DNA test kit.
+For the most accurate guesstimate on what breed your dog is, the best way out of all three of these that gives you close to complete certainty is to pay for a dog DNA test kit.
 This can be done at some vet clinics but the test may cost quite a bit of money.

 The good news is that you can order your own in-home dog breed DNA test online for a lot cheaper and do this breed assessment by yourself (which is extremely easy and straightforward).